ucsf-wynton/wynton-website-hpc/docs/about/join.md

 5. CGL Kerberos username, if any
 6. UCSF Employee ID (nine digits), if any
 7. Preferred username
+8. Previous HPC cluster experience? (this will help us help you)

 [contact us]: {{ '/about/contact.html' | relative_url }}